Wild Mile

 A long-held vision comes to life

-The project is located along the east side of Goose Island, on the North Branch Canal and Turning Basin.
-This area has been envisioned as a type of eco-park since the creation of the 2003 Chicago Central Area Plan.
-In 2016, Urban Rivers and SOM installed a 1,500-square-foot floating garden as a first step toward making the Wild Mile vision a reality.
-Since then, the project has evolved into a collaboration with the City of Chicago, O-H Community Partners, Near North Unity Program, Omni Ecosystems, Tetra Tech, and local community members providing input central to its goals, objectives, and priorities.
+Located along the east side of Goose Island at the North Branch Canal and Turning Basin, the site has been identified for ecological restoration since the 2003 Chicago Central Area Plan.
+In 2016, Urban Rivers and SOM took the first step by installing a 1,500-square-foot floating garden.
+Since then, the Wild Mile has grown through close collaboration with the City of Chicago, O-H Community Partners, Near North Unity Program, Omni Ecosystems, Tetra Tech, and local residents who continue to shape the park’s priorities and design.

 Our challenge is to create truly regenerative cities, designed to restore the natural environment in concert with urban development and growth.